x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/manage-user-mailboxes.md

 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: 957ca61c-1fa1-42ab-a0e6-8488e4782566
-description: "After you create a user mailbox, you can make changes and set additional properties by using the EAC or the Shell."
+description: "After you create a user mailbox, you can make changes and set additional properties by using the EAC or Exchange Online PowerShell."
 ---

 # Manage user mailboxes

-After you create a user mailbox, you can make changes and set additional properties by using the EAC or the Shell.
+After you create a user mailbox, you can make changes and set additional properties by using the EAC or Exchange Online PowerShell.

 ## What do you need to know before you begin?
 <a name="introduction"> </a>